omerbsezer/Fast-Kubernetes/Meshery/meshery-deploy-aws-ec2-instances-with-meshery.md

-# Deploy AWS EC2 Instances with Meshery
+# LAB: Deploy AWS EC2 Instances with Meshery

 Learn how to deploy and manage AWS EC2 instances through Kubernetes with Meshery, utilizing AWS Controllers for Kubernetes (ACK) to enhance cloud resource management